Identify unexpected events and departures from normal behavior

 One-Class Support Vector Machines.
 One-class support vector machines identify separating hyper planes that maximize the distance between classes.
 Training only one class yields a model of data that can be considered normal, which allows you to detect anomalies without having any labeled anomalies available for training.
 This approach and other distance-based methods require numeric features as input and will not work well on high-dimensional data.

 Isolation Forests.
-Isolation forests build trees that isolate each observation into a leaf, and an anomaly score is computed as the average depth to your sample: normal samples take fewer decisions than anomalous ones.
+Isolation forests build trees that isolate each observation into a leaf, and an anomaly score is computed as the average depth to your sample: anomalous samples take fewer decisions than normal ones.
 This method supports a mix of numeric and categorical features and works on high-dimensional data.

 Autoencoders.
 Autoencoders are neural networks trained on normal data that attempt to reconstruct the original input.
 The trained autoencoder will reconstruct a normal input accurately.
 A large difference between the input and its reconstruction could indicate an anomaly.
 Autoencoders can be used for both signal and image data.

 When you have anomalies in your data but cannot label them, you can also try unsupervised clustering approaches to anomaly detection.
 Sometimes you can associate clusters with normal and anomalous data, but unless your dataset is balanced (containing many anomalies of the same type), useful results are more likely with the normal-only methods.

 Prior to applying anomaly detection algorithms, you often need to extract features from your raw data.
 MATLAB supports both manual and automated methods for extracting features from signal, image, and text data.
 The Diagnostic Feature Designer in Predictive Maintenance Toolbox™ can help you extract features from many types of signals.